tests and cancer treatment

 - Some tests require fresh tissue, which means you may need a new biopsy.
 This is because some tumor biomarkers change over time as cancer cells grow, spread or become resistant to treatments.

 - Some cancer cells may release biomarkers into the blood, urine or other fluids.
 This provides a more convenient way to find cancer or to monitor response to treatment without the need for a tissue biopsy.
-Blood tests that look for abnormal cancer cell DNA are sometimes referred to as "circulating tumor DNA tests" or "liquid biopsies."
+Blood tests that look for abnormal cancer cell are sometimes referred to as circulating tumor tests, or liquid biopsies.

-Some targeted therapies and immunotherapies work best in cancers that have specific biomarkers.
-Biomarker tests may be used to select the best targeted therapy to treat a particular cancer.
-About 100 targeted therapies have FDA approval to treat different types of cancers.
-You can learn more about biomarker testing for treatment selection on our Cancer Treatment by Cancer Type and our Common Biomarkers sections.
+Some targeted therapies and immunotherapies work best in cancers that have specific biomarkers. tests may be used to select the best to treat a particular cancer.
+About 100 targeted therapies have approval to treat different types of cancers.
+You can learn more about testing for treatment selection on our Cancer Treatment by Cancer Type and our Common Biomarkers sections.

 Certain genes are important for repairing damage.
 These are sometimes referred to as " damage repair" (DDR) genes.
 Some therapies work best in cancers that have faulty DDR genes.
 You can read more about tests and treatments for these tumors in our Damage Repair section.